KSWorm93/myConfigs/README.md

 # Disclaimer
-This is my folder for keeping config related stuff, it is outdated, and i would not recommend anyone using it this day and time.
+This is my folder for keeping config related stuff, it is outdated, and I would not recommend anyone using it this day and time.

 ## New Ubuntu Setup
 If you want to setup Ubuntu to match my own.